-For example, you have a web application or website, and your marketing department did an excellent job of attracting a large number of users.
-But some of the users cannot access the website because the machine it runs isn't able to handle that many user’s requests.
+For example, you have a web application or website, and your marketing department did an excellent job attracting many users.
+But some users cannot access the website because the machine it runs can't handle that many user requests.
 As a result, users get a negative experience, and many new users become a problem for you, not a victory.
 So you realize that you need to increase the machine's performance on which your site works.
 The ability to improve that performance without any base changes to the website is scalability.

 When do you need it?

 The performance increases mainly by increasing the hardware performance on which the site or application runs—for example, using a more powerful processor, faster memory, or just using a few machines.
 However, this requires additional funds and is often quite large.
 But for some reason, a significant increase in performance may not happen.

 First, you must look into how your website or application is developed.
 Does the code provide for smooth hardware replacement?
 Or maybe poorly written code is the cause of latency in processing requests, not the hardware?
 If your main product is not software, and the website or web application only serves as customer contact, you may need to have your staff of experienced developers.
 In this case, we recommend turning to professionals.

 For instance, Mad Devs provides various services, from auditing to software development and support.
 We can thoroughly analyze your web service and provide comprehensive recommendations on the future scaling of your web service.
 Contact us if you need to scale your web service smoothly, taking care of all the individual aspects of your business.

 Prioritize enhancing web service security over investing in performance.
 Analyze statistics to identify irregular patterns in high load, which could indicate code bugs or attacks.
 Before upgrading hardware, ensure any performance-related problems in the code are resolved to prevent recurring issues.